This site uses cookies

 Personal values

 Staff should work in an inclusive and respectful manner.
-Staff should refrain from discussing internal issues in front of volunteers, who may misconstrue information received or which may present the office, or PCC in a negative light.
-Equally staff should never show disrespect for a person’s culture, religion or personal choices.
+Staff should refrain from discussing internal issues in front of volunteers, who may misconstrue information received or which may present the office or PCC in a negative light.
+Equally staff should never show disrespect for a person’s culture, religion or personal choices in line with the OPCC’s equality and diversity policy.

 Photography